-The Governance Committee, chaired by an external director, was established in April 2016 as an advisory committee to the Board of Directors.
-This Committee comprises external directors, external directors who are members of the Audit and Supervisory Committee, Representative Director and a full-time member of the Audit and Supervisory Committee.
-The Governance Committee after the 123rd Ordinary General Meeting of Shareholders to be held in June 2023 will be chaired by Shoji Miyamoto, an external director (a Member of the Audit and Supervisory Committee).
+The Governance Committee, chaired by an outside director, was established in April 2016 as an advisory committee to the Board of Directors.
+This Committee comprises outside directors, outside directors who are members of the Audit and Supervisory Committee, Representative Director and a full-time member of the Audit and Supervisory Committee.
+The Governance Committee after the 123rd Ordinary General Meeting of Shareholders to be held in June 2023 will be chaired by Shoji Miyamoto, an outside director (a Member of the Audit and Supervisory Committee), and a majority of the members are outside directors.
 The status of activities is stated in II-2 in this report.